Advanced Ideas in Estate Planning for Doctors

 This is a big one.
 Remember ERISA plans (401k and defined benefit pensions) have federal protection, whereas other requirement accounts are State-specific.
 403b and governmental 457 plans are technically not protected by ERISA but have equivalent significant protection.
 IRAs are usually covered up to $1M plus, however, inherited IRAs are not considered retirement accounts and treatment is State-specific.
 Finally, remember non-governmental 457s are not even your asset (they are an asset of your employer and subject to their creditors).

-This, again, is very State-specific.
-Look up and see if annuity payments are protected from bankruptcy, and how much of the cash value of permanent life insurance policies is covered.
-Disability payments and medical and group payments are also state specific but less frequently considered.
+Again, this is very State-specific.
+Look up and see if annuity payments are protected from bankruptcy and how much of the cash value of permanent life insurance policies is covered.
+Disability payments and medical and group payments are also state-specific but less frequently considered.

 TBE

-Tenants By the Entirety is important to understand.
-This is also State-specific so see below.
-Tenants By the Entirety is a way to title assets such that you don’t fully control the asset, so the asset can’t be taken away from you if you are individually named.
-This is a powerful asset protection trick so find out if your State allows TBE titling.
+Tenants by the Entirety is important to understand.
+This is also State-specific, so see below.
+Tenants by the Entirety is a way to title assets so that you don’t fully control them, so the asset can’t be taken away from you if you are individually named.
+This is a powerful asset protection trick, so find out if your State allows TBE titling.

 Additional Mid-Career Considerations